joereynolds/the-check-republic/README.md

 ```
 check-republic

 -l, --list      List all checks
+-r, --run=CHECK Manually run a check
+-n, --new=CHECK Create a new check
 ```

-## TODO

-- Ability to disable checks (add a `disabled` file and that will bypass the check?)
-- Have checks ran at a specific interval
--